October Health – 2025 Report

 55-64 Demographic in South Africa

-The leading cause of stress for the 55-64 age group in South Africa is often financial insecurity, including concerns about retirement savings and funding healthcare costs.
-Job insecurity and health issues also contribute significantly.
-For workplace support, employers can offer financial planning workshops and health-related mental wellness sessions, which platforms like October can facilitate effectively.
+The leading cause of stress for the 55-64 age group in South Africa is often financial insecurity, including concerns around retirement savings and debt.
+Health issues also contribute significantly.
+In the workplace, uncertainty about job security and age discrimination can further increase stress.
+Offering group sessions through platforms like October can help address these stressors by providing peer support and coping strategies.

 How mental health affects the 55-64 demographic differently